 II.
 Ronde des Fantômes

-Étude No.2, a “dance of the phantoms” or “dance of the shadows”, features gnome-like, furiously running, very fast 6/8 figures, independent in both hands, with the peak notes marking melody fragments, ending in a witty, short staccato and ppp “blip”.
+Lyapunov called Étude No.2 “dance of the phantoms” or “dance of the shadows”.
+It features gnome-like, furiously running, very fast 6/8 figures, independent in both hands, with the peak notes marking melody fragments, ending in a witty, short staccato and ppp “blip”.
 It’s the shortest study in Scherbakov’s selection (about 3 minutes, the longest one, No.5, was around 9 minutes), but nevertheless technically extremely challenging!

 Finally, No.10, Lesghinka, was the culmination of the recital.
 And it is also the culmination of Lyapunov’s op.11.
-This strongly reminds of the Oriental Fantasy “Islamey”, op.18 by Mily Balakirev (1837 – 1910), once known as the “most difficult piece for piano of all time”.
-Lesghinka was indeed inspired by Islamey: it features some of the same (or similar) oriental tone / motifs and harmonies.
+This strongly reminds of “Islamey“, op.18 by Mily Balakirev (1837 – 1910), once known as the “most difficult piece for piano of all time”.
+Lesghinka was indeed inspired by Islamey.
+It features some of the same (or similar) unusual tone / motifs and harmonies.

 However, Lesghinka is vastly more restless, more complex in its texture (and in the impression on the listener).
 It mostly lacks Islamey‘s notorious tone repetitions, but instead employs wildly running, intricate accompanying lines.
 It also lacks Balakirev’s lyrical segments, instead (with the exception of a central Poco meno mosso section) remains furiously dramatic almost from beginning to end.